MicrosoftDocs/ATADocs/ATPDocs/atp-lateral-movement-alerts.md

 **Suggested remediation and steps for prevention**

-1. Reset the password of the source user and enable MFA.
+1. Reset the password of the source user and enable MFA or, if you have configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.
 2. Contain the source and destination computers.
 3. Find the tool that performed the attack and remove it.
 4. Look for users logged on around the same time as the activity, as they may also be compromised.
-Reset their passwords and enable MFA.
+Reset their passwords and enable MFA or, if you have configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.
 5. If you have Windows Defender ATP installed – use **klist.exe purge** to delete all the tickets of the specified logon session and prevent future usage of the tickets.

 ## Suspected NTLM authentication tampering (external ID 2039)